ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

        return K.sum(K.binary_crossentropy(y_true, y_pred), axis=-1)

 ..
-Tip:: If you are using the TensorFlow backend, you can directly use the (negative) probability of ``Bernoulli`` from TensorFlow Distributions as a Keras loss, as I demonstrate in my post on :doc:`using-negative-log-likelihoods-of-tensorflow-distributions-as-keras-losses`.
+Tip:: If you are using the TensorFlow backend, you can directly use the (negative) log probability of ``Bernoulli`` from TensorFlow Distributions as a Keras loss, as I demonstrate in my post on :doc:`using-negative-log-likelihoods-of-tensorflow-distributions-as-keras-losses`.

-   That is, the following is equivalent to our definition above using the ``K.binary_crossentropy`` function:
+   That is, the following is equivalent to the above definition which is based on the ``K.binary_crossentropy`` function:

    .. code:: python